 Karolyn King-Peery, MS, is the mother of Mattthew, who was the inspiration for this project.
 For more information about Karolyn's work, see this report.

-Tina Taylor Dyches, EdD, is a professor in the Department of Counseling Psychology and Special Education and associate dean in the David O. McKay School of Education at Brigham Young University.
-Dr. Dyches professional interests include family adaptation to children with disabilities and chronic conditions, as well as provision of appropriate services to individuals with disabilities and their families.
+Tina Taylor, EdD, is a professor in the Department of Counseling Psychology and Special Education and associate dean in the David O. McKay School of Education at Brigham Young University.
+Dr. Taylor professional interests include family adaptation to children with disabilities and chronic conditions, as well as provision of appropriate services to individuals with disabilities and their families.
 She is a co-founder of Sibshops of Utah County, collaborating with other organizations to provide this service to siblings of children with special needs.
 She is a principal investigator of the Family HOPE Project, which investigates family-friendly strategies to help children with developmental disabilities learn appropriate behavior.
-Dr. Dyches lives in Mt.
-Pleasant, Utah with her husband, David, and son, Logan.

 Dr. Lynn K. Wilder